sana-ajani/theCatSaidNo_GHUniverse/README.md

      For more information, see [Events that trigger workflows](https://help.github.com/articles/events-that-trigger-workflows).

    - **Running your jobs on hosted runners (line 8):** GitHub Actions provides hosted runners for Linux, Windows, and macOS.
-We specified hosted runner in our workflow as below.
+We specify the hosted runner in our workflow as below.

        ```yaml
        jobs: